Yiwu Guo You Lin National Forest Ancient Tree Sheng Pu'erh Tea 国有林

 Bush Varietal: Yunnan Da Ye (large leaves)

-Very floral and fruity, smooth, full bodied, strong cha qi and huigan, with a long-lasting aftertaste.
+Very floral and creamy, smooth, full bodied, honey sweet, strong cha qi and huigan, with a long-lasting aftertaste.

-205oF, 4g for 6 oz of spring/filtered water, 0.5-1 minute, 7-10 steepings.
+210oF, 4g for 4-6 oz of spring/filtered water, about 0.5-1 minute for the first several steepings , 1-2 min. for the later steepings, up to 10 steepings.
 We advise against the use of tap water as well as purified water.

 It is recommended to use the Gongfu brewing method in order to get the most out of this tea.
-Please click here for Gongfu brewing instructions.
+Typically use 7g to 160 ml spring water, steep for 20s to 30s.
+Please click here for more detailed Gongfu brewing instructions.